ImperialCollegeLondon/ReCoDE-home/docs/projects/mcmc.md

+---
+title: Sampling
+tags:
+  - Python
+  - TDD
+  - Optimise
+---

-# Markov Chain Monte Carlo
+# Markov Chain Monte Carlo Sampler

 **using random numbers to do all the things**